Buffy the Vampire Slayer/Conversations with Dead People

 Conversations with Dead People is the seventh episode of the seventh season of Buffy the Vampire Slayer, and the one-hundred and twenty-ninth episode overall.
 The Scoobies are haunted by ghosts of people from their past, including Joyce, Warren, and Tara speaking through Cassie.

-Guest Stars: Danny Strong (Jonathan Levinson), Adam Busch (Warren Meers), Tom Lenk (Andrew Wells), Jonathan M. Woodward (Holden "Webs" Webster)
+Guest Starring: Danny Strong (Jonathan Levinson), Adam Busch (Warren Meers), Tom Lenk (Andrew Wells), Jonathan M. Woodward (Holden "Webs" Webster)

 Contents |